Here’s Your Citi® Routing Number

-Your Citibank routing number might come in handy when you’re signing up for direct deposit or sending cash to family and friends.
-Use this chart to instantly find your routing number.
+Your Citi® routing number might come in handy when you’re signing up for direct deposit or sending cash to family and friends.
+Use the chart below to instantly find your routing number.

 |Northern California — including San Francisco and Central California||321171184|

 |Southern California — including Los Angeles and San Diego||322271724|